-Create and Configure Models
+Create and configure models

 Models are powerful tools that provide connections to external systems, allowing the builder to pull data into the page.
 However, models follow rules that govern how they can be connected to data objects or entities.
 It's important to follow these rules when creating models: